-4. Get two letters of recommendation.
-One letter of recommendation must be from a Drama or Speech teacher from whom you either took a class from, or who has supervised you work in a theatrical production or speech activity
+4. Get one letter of recommendation from a Drama or Speech instructor from whom you either took a class from, or who has supervised you work in a theatrical production or speech activity

-5. Submit your scholarship application, including one letter of recommendation before the deadline to:
+5. Submit your scholarship application, including the one letter of recommendation before the deadline to: